harishmuh/PneumoScan-Junior/model_development/README.md

 ## 🏆 Model Selection: Xception

-Model selection considered performance across multiple metrics rather than relying on a single evaluation measure.
+* Model selection considered performance across multiple metrics rather than relying on a single evaluation measure.
 Although **VGG16 achieved the highest ROC-AUC (96.08%)**, its performance was less balanced at the selected classification threshold, particularly in terms of **Specificity (44.44%)** and **Balanced Accuracy (71.97%)**.

-In comparison, **Xception achieved the highest Balanced Accuracy (78.59%)**, together with the highest Accuracy (83.49%), Precision (79.96%), and Specificity (58.97%) among the five candidate models, while maintaining a strong ROC-AUC of 92.11%.
+* In comparison, **Xception achieved the highest Balanced Accuracy (78.59%)**, together with the highest Accuracy (83.49%), Precision (79.96%), and Specificity (58.97%) among the five candidate models, while maintaining a strong ROC-AUC of 92.11%.

-Given the class imbalance in the dataset, this more balanced performance across sensitivity and specificity was prioritized over selecting the model with the highest ROC-AUC alone.
+* Given the class imbalance in the dataset, this more balanced performance across sensitivity and specificity was prioritized over selecting the model with the highest ROC-AUC alone.
 Xception was therefore selected as the final model for integration into PneumoScan Junior.

-Grad-CAM analysis was subsequently used as a complementary qualitative assessment of model behavior and interpretability.
+* In addition, Grad-CAM analysis was subsequently used as a complementary qualitative assessment of model behavior and interpretability.

 ---